yujit2003/WebD-2.0-1/README.md

 1.  **Naming Conventions:**

-    -   Variables and Functions: Use PascalCase for variable and function names.
-For example: `FirstName`, `GetUserData()`.
+    -   Variables and Functions: Use CamelCase for variable and function names.
+For example: `firstName`, `getUserData()`.
-    -   Filenames: Use CamelCase for file names.
-For example: `myFile.js`, `apiService.php`.
+    -   Filenames: Use PascalCase for file names.
+For example: `MyFile.js`, `ApiService.php`.
 2.  **Indentation and Whitespace:**

     -   Use spaces for indentation.
 Indentation size should be 2 spaces.